sati-bodhi/growtogether/notes/04-development-workflow.md

 The diagnostic system allows testing features in isolation.
 Access it:

 - In development: http://localhost:3000/diagnostics
-- In production: Press Ctrl+Shift+D to enable, then navigate to /diagnostics
+- In production: Press Ctrl+Alt+Shift+D to enable, then navigate to /diagnostics

 ## Environment Configuration